aanderse/LdapRecord.com/source/docs/tutorials/activedirectory/user-management.md

 Let's walk through an example:

 > You must use a try / catch block upon saving.
-An LDAP exception will always be thrown
+An `LdapRecord\LdapRecordException` will always be thrown
 > when an incorrect old password is given, or the new password does not abide by your
 > password policy.